 Mechatronics Engineering Technology

 The Mechatronics Engineering Technology curriculum prepares individuals for jobs requiring electrical, mechanical, and computer skills necessary to work on complex systems found in manufacturing environments.
-To see a bit of the Mechatronics program in action, click the image below.
+To see a bit of the Mechatronics program in action, right click the image below to open in new window.

 The Associate in Applied Science – Mechatronics Engineering Technology degree is awarded upon completion of the program.
 The program is aligned by competencies with 3rd party industry recognized certifications of Siemens Mechatronics Systems Certification Program levels 1 & 2, Packaging Machinery Manufactures Institute , National Institute for Metalworking Skills Industrial Technology Maintenance and other.